 Sedative abusers have the highest rate of suicidal thoughts of any group of drug users.
-If you or someone you know has a problem with sleeping pills, get in touch with our treatment specialists today for help.
+If you or someone you know has a problem with sleeping pills, get in touch with a treatment specialist today for help finding treatment.

 Get help today